zero-to-mastery/ZtM-Job-Board/README.md

 jobTitle: "Web Developer",

-location: "I SUGGEST PUTTING THE COUNRTY YOUR FROM ALSO",},
+location: "I ALSO SUGGEST PUTTING THE COUNTRY YOU'RE FROM",},

 ```
 ### Please note!
 - Profile pictures and/or images are NOW allowed.
 - If you do not have an image replace id line with id:"" .
 - Your pull request will only be accepted if it follows the example above.
 It <strong>cannot</strong> have anything else.
 Please submit a Pull Request for your row to be added to this list.
-If you are unsure how to do this, please check out *Contributing To Open Source* video in the course curiculum.
+If you are unsure how to do this, please check out *Contributing To Open Source* video in the course curriculum.